Syn4z/PWeb-Labs/lab6/README.md

 - Bookmark Option: With the bookmark option, you can save movies to your favorites list.
 Simply click on the bookmark icon next to a movie and it will be added to your collection.
 This allows you to easily find and watch your favorite movies without having to search for them again.
 - Dark Theme: Movie Mania also offers a dark theme option for a more visually pleasing and comfortable viewing experience.
 Switch to the dark theme to reduce eye strain and enjoy the movies in a sleek and stylish interface.
 The dark theme is perfect for watching movies in low-light environments or for users who prefer a darker aesthetic.
 Simply toggle the dark theme option in the settings to enable this feature.

-## Usage

-1. Describe how to use your project.
-2. Provide examples and screenshots if necessary.

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions, please open an issue or submit a pull request.

 ## License

 This project is licensed under the [MIT License](LICENSE).